licky-licky/toji-no-miko-translations/docs/md/docs/4-8_The_Changing_World.md

 **Sayaka:** If you make it big, I think you'll get even busier.
 **Kaoru:** .........Aghh\~, I don't wanna work anymore-\!
 **Tsugumi:** 1110 hours.
 Mashiko Kaoru expresses a clear desire to sabotage the chain of command.
 I posit that this is necessary to report to General Director Maniwa.
 **Kaoru:** Hey, shut up already\!
-What's your deal, anyway\!?
+What's your deal, anyway\!\?
 This whole time\!
 You've just been going on to yourself, like you can't even read the mood\!
-You know we can hear everything you're saying\!?
+You know we can hear everything you're saying\!\?
 **Kofuki:** Ahh, she's an operator from the aradama research team.
 You should've at least seen her around before.
 **Tsugumi:** I'm to accompany you today, so that I can gather practical combat data from Shichinosato-san.
 My name is Ban Tsugumi.
 Nice to meet you.
 **Kaoru:** Is it really okay, letting an operator tag along to the scene of a fight?
 Wouldn't it be best to get her some bodyguards?